weiyizZz/YogaRegNEvaNet/README.md

 **Bachelor's Thesis | Beijing Sport University

-Recognition and Evaluation of Yoga Poses using multi-modal deep learning — combining RGB image data and human skeletal keypoints for both pose classification and quality scoring.
+Recognition and Evaluation of Yoga Poses using multi-modal deep learning, combining RGB image data and human skeletal keypoints for both pose classification and quality scoring.

 ---